 Step 2: Flash-Freeze on a Baking Sheet

-Step 3: Wrap and Pack for Storage
+Step 3: Wrap and Seal

 - For maximum protection: Wrap each muffin individually in plastic wrap or foil, then place the wrapped muffins in a freezer bag or airtight container, pressing out as much air as possible.